The Lelant millennium tapestry

 The tapestry was intended to be a record of Lelant in 2000, chosen by villagers.
 Villagers were invited freely to choose an aspect of Lelant and sew a panel illustrating it.
 Many chose their own or another house, but there were also panels of the playgroup, dance class, and boats.
 The panels were linked by joining strips, also sewn by villagers, which illustrated other aspects of Lelant: for example, the disappeared chapel of Anta.

 Altogether there are forty two individual panels and the tapestry measures about eight feet high by seven feet wide (244 cm by 213 cm).
-The tapestry was a collective effort by villagers, the panels and adjoining strips being sewn by seventy two people, including a few children.
+The tapestry was a collective effort by villagers, the panels and adjoining strips being sewn by seventy six people, including thirteen children.

 Grants towards the cost of materials for making the tapestry were given by Cornwall Arts Centre Trust (£250) and Penwith district council (£100).
 Donations and a tea raised £140.
 There is an account of the Arts Centre Trust grant, and a photograph, in the St Ives Times and Echo 22 November 1996.